 You may answer with the beginning and end of the Gospel of John: with John’s prologue where we see “the Word was with God, and the Word was God. … And the Word became flesh,” and the gospel’s climax, John 20:28, “Thomas answered and said to [Jesus,] ‘My Lord and my God!’”
 However, Jehovah’s Witnesses will surely have some reply for these verses.

-of the Most Holy Trinity: One God, Three Divine Persons
+A diagram of the ancient, orthodox, Christian conception of the Most Holy Trinity: One God, Three Divine Persons |

 In my personal experience, advocates of Mormon polytheism, Oneness Pentecostal modalism, or Jehovah’s Witnesses Arianism-esque theology have all been sincere, friendly, rational, and not unintelligent people.
 They were all well-versed in the Bible, regarded it as God’s infallible Word, and used it to support their beliefs.
 They all proudly claimed the name of “Christian.”
 However, the undeniable fact that their theologies contradict each other proves that these admirable personal traits are not enough to guarantee a true understanding of the Christian Faith.
 The problem is that there seems to be more than one possible internally-coherent interpretation of the Bible.
 Just as texts out of context can suggest several defensible, though incorrect, meanings; interpreting biblical texts outside the context of Christ’s one, holy, catholic, and apostolic Church leads to many errors.